 As the capital of the state of Bihar, Patna is the largest city in the state with ~4.0 million inhabitants.
 The municipality of Patna (Patna Nagar Nigam) consisting of 72 wards, administers the city.
 The state of Bihar is part of the rich Indo-Gangetic plain, largely supported by agricultural activities and is among the states with the highest population density.
 There is one coal-fired power plant, located 100km west of the city.

-To assess Patna’s air quality, we selected 60km x 30km domain, which includes most of the industrial estates and brick kiln clusters in and around Patna.
+To assess Patna’s air quality, we selected an airshed covering 60km x 30km, which includes most of the industrial estates and brick kiln clusters in and around Patna.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 We present below a summary of the ambient monitoring data available under the National Ambient Monitoring Program (NAMP), operated and maintained by the Central Pollution Control Board (CPCB, New Delhi, India).
 In Patna, there is 1 continuous monitoring station reporting data for all the criteria pollutants and 5 manual stations reporting data on PM10, SO2, and NO2.